Video Link: https://vimeo.com/290600362

 Both methods seem to converge on the conclusion that oxytocin has probably played an influential role in the evolution of humans’ social bonds.

-Jaeggi said the finding that a lengthy absence from home was linked to higher oxytocin levels upon return suggested the notion that absence makes the heart grow fonder could be a universal human experience.
+Jaeggi said the finding that a long absence from home was linked to higher oxytocin levels upon return suggested the notion that absence makes the heart grow fonder could be a universal human experience.

 “Reconnecting with their families after a day of separation would have been a pervasive challenge for men throughout evolutionary history, and oxytocin could help with that.”